August 2022 dividend portfolio news

 My quality dividend model portfolio has an average market cap of around £1.6bn, so is weighted towards the FTSE 250.
 The contents of this monthly update reflect this mix.
 In August, I had one FTSE 100 stock report results, two FTSE 250 members and one small cap.

 The largest two of these were Legal & General and Direct Line Insurance.
-The other two were member-only stocks, for which a free sign-up is required, I'd strongly recommend this – there's no charge and it will give you full access to my model dividend portfolio and all portfolio share reports.
+The other two were member-only stocks, details of which are only available to subscribers.
+I'd strongly recommend this – you'll get full access to my model dividend portfolio and all portfolio share reports.